deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 Today, the [chatmail](https://chatmail.at) ecosystem of apps, servers and bots is living proof that e-mail based end-to-end encrypted messaging is not only possible, but even rolling out big security changes throughout a federated system can work.
-But here is the fun twist with any irony not being lost on us.
+But here is the fun twist with any irony not being lost on us:
 [chatmail Rust core](https://github.com/chatmail/core/blob/main/README.md)
-*beats* Signal in terms of centralization because it runs in all [chatmail clients](https://chatmail.at/clients) with a single database schema whereas Signal Android, iOS and Desktop versions each use different databases (making multi-device migration hard) and different languages to implement higher level data structures or even cryptographic properties like "Sealed Sender".
+*beats* Signal in terms of being one centralized codebase that is used in all [chatmail clients](https://chatmail.at/clients) with a single database schema, whereas Signal's Android, iOS and Desktop versions each use different databases (making migration between platforms hard) and different languages to implement higher level data structures or even cryptographic properties like "Sealed Sender".

 In the cryptographic machine rooms, chatmail efforts co-evolve with the security-audited [rPGP Rust library](https://github.com/rpgp/rpgp) which implements state-of-the-art end-to-end encryption protocols and algorithms.
-Few know that Delta Chat uses the same ED25519 Rust signing crate as Signal, that chatmail only uses a *minimal carefully selected subset* of OpenPGP, and that current-day OpenPGP collaboration between various players is pretty enjoyable.
+Few know that Delta Chat uses the same Ed25519 Rust signing crate as Signal, that chatmail only uses a *minimal carefully selected subset* of OpenPGP, and that current-day OpenPGP collaboration between various players is pretty enjoyable.

 To make a longer story short, [Federation, Interoperability and Diversity is worth it](https://chaos.social/@delta/114710708299242142):

-> We are basically doing what #signal and in particular moxie refused to do or declares impossible: federation.
+- We are basically doing what #signal and in particular Moxie refused to do, or declared impossible: federation.

-> Both #email and #activitypub ecosystems are all about federation.
+- Both the #email and #activitypub ecosystems are all about federation.

-> However, #deltachat is vertically centralized in that all UIs use the same #rust core which implements all networking, encryption, chat/group/message logic in a single centralized place.
-The now 40+ #chatmail mail relay network is driven from centralized code.
+- However, #deltachat is vertically centralized in that all UIs use the same #rust core which implements all networking, encryption, chat/group/message logic in a single centralized place.
+The now 40+ #chatmail mail relay network is driven by centralized code.

-> At each level replication and federation is built in.
+- At each level, replication and federation is built in.

 ## PPS: We know what some of you remain skeptic about :)